 - Puppy proof your home to make sure that your furniture is safe from your puppy’s teeth.
 You should also keep hazardous items such as household detergents and electrical wiring out of reach of your puppy.

 - Massage your puppy’s jaw and mouth to ease discomfort.

 - Your teething puppy might be a bit quiet and not all that keen on eating during the teething phase.
 Provide small amounts of easily chewable food often.

 - Avoid hitting or scolding the puppy when he chews on forbidden items.
 Use positive reinforcement.
-Calmly take the forbidden item away from him, say “No!” in a firm voice, and replace it with a chew toy and offer lots of praise.
+Say “Drop!” in a firm voice, calmly take the forbidden item away from him, and replace it with a chew toy and offer lots of praise.

 How to Take Care of Puppy Teeth